School Fees 2023

 General School Fees Information

-After careful consideration and consultation, Bishop Brian Mascord has approved a recommendation from the Director of Schools to increase Primary and Secondary tuition fees by 2% for the 2023 school year.
-This moderate increase has been applied in line with annual cost increases due to inflation and rises in educational costs.
+After careful consideration and consultation, Bishop Brian Mascord has approved a recommendation from the Director of Schools for a moderate increase to Primary and Secondary fees for the 2024 school year.

 There are three levels of annual fees to be paid: